manojv022/DevOps-Tools/README.md

 # $${\color{blue} DevOps Tools}$$

+**Git**

+Git is a distributed version control system (DVCS) that allows developers to track changes in their codebase, collaborate with others, and manage different versions of their projects efficiently.

 **Terraform**

 Terraform is an infrastructure as code (IaC) tool created by HashiCorp.
 It allows you to build, modify, and version cloud and on-premises resources in a safe and efficient manner.